hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

  java -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.matchstr=.*ReadMethods.*

+ or

+ ctk -m ".*ReadMethods.*"

-(ctk.matchstr is a comma-separated string of regex'es but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the lib/application.properties file).
+(ctk.matchstr allows a comma-separated string of regex'es but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the lib/application.properties file).

 At the end of each run a set of text files that summarize the result are put into the target/ directory.
+There are normal ant junitreport output (.txt, .xml, and .html).

+NOTE - TAP NOT HOOKED UP TO ANT NOW
-These files are in "Test Anything Protocol" (.tap) format, which can be consumed by various monitoring and notification systems.
+There should also be "Test Anything Protocol" (.tap) files which can be consumed by various monitoring and notification systems.
 The files are named after the test class or suite that ran them, so if you have a use for them you'll want to archive them or move them somewhere.
 The CTK doesn't use these files at all, they are a pure "maybe useful" convenience.

 There's a rudimentary bash script ("ctk") which will handle moving aside your existing target/ dir on successive runs